Getting to Know the PAVE Teachers

 Please contact me anytime!
 I would love to hear from you!

 Hi there!
-My name is Nick Benoit and I teach Senior High English, CALM, some elementary courses, and some of the options courses as well.
-This is my fourth year with PAVE and I can honestly say that it is the best job I’ve ever had*.
-I live in Grande Prairie with my wife Beth, our daughter Ruby, and our dog London (whose sole purpose seems to be to disprove the belief that poodles are smart).
+My name is Nick Benoit and I teach Senior High English, Social Studies, CALM, and some of the options courses as well.
+This is my seventh year teching online and I can honestly say that it is the best job I’ve ever had*.
+I live in Grande Prairie with my wife Beth, our daughter Ruby, and our cat Fudge, who serves as a stark reminder as to why it's been over 30 years since I last had a cat..

 Finally, I’d like to end with a bit of advice.
 It is important to try your best, but don’t be afraid to make mistakes.
 Learn from them.
 With the right amount of rigor, it is possible to fail forward!